 Kratom Use: Effects, Addiction & Withdrawal

-There have been a number of deaths linked to the use of kratom, according to the U.S. Food and Drug Administration’s (FDA) Adverse Event Reporting System.5 In many of the cases, however, kratom was one of a number of drugs the individual used or can be tied back to adulterated kratom—or kratom that’s not pure as it has been mixed with other chemicals or substances.5
+There have been several deaths linked to the use of kratom, according to the U.S. Food and Drug Administration’s (FDA) Adverse Event Reporting System.
+In many of these cases, kratom was not the only substance used, or it was found to be adulterated—meaning it was mixed with other chemicals or substances.

-Although the FDA tracks these adverse events and has taken, Kratom remains unregulated at the federal level and the FDA has not approved for any medical use.
-The deaths prompted the FDA and the U.S. Drug Enforcement Administration to express concern regarding its use.6,7
+Although the FDA monitors these adverse events and has issued warnings, kratom remains unregulated at the federal level, and the FDA has not approved it for any medical use.
+The reported deaths have raised concerns from both the FDA and the U.S. Drug Enforcement Administration regarding the safety of kratom.

-The Centers for Disease Control and Prevention (CDC) has also raised flags, noting that kratom prompted 1,807 calls to poison control centers between 2011 and 2017.8 The CDC also noted that between July 2016 and December 2017, kratom was involved in polydrug overdose deaths in 27 of 32 states that participate in the State Unintentional Drug Overdose Reporting System.8 In 2018, kratom tainted by salmonella bacteria infected 199 people from 41 states.9
+The Centers for Disease Control and Prevention (CDC) has highlighted issues related to kratom, noting that it prompted 1,807 calls to poison control centers between 2011 and 2017.
+The CDC also reported that between July 2016 and December 2017, kratom was involved in polydrug overdose deaths in 27 out of 32 states that participate in the State Unintentional Drug Overdose Reporting System.
+In 2018, kratom contaminated with salmonella bacteria infected 199 people across 41 states.

 Effects of Kratom